-An exhilarating new three-part series, Scotland from the Sky, is airing on BBC One Scotland this May.
+An exhilarating three-part series, Scotland from the Sky, aired on BBC One Scotland in May 2018.

 James Crawford, who works at Historic Environment Scotland (HES), has spent a decade researching and writing about the history of the HES Archives.
 In Scotland from the Sky, he opens up our extensive collections of both modern and historic aerial photographs to give an unparalleled view of Scotland over the last century.

 Episode 1 Beginning with the story of aerial photography itself, James takes us on a journey through forgotten factories, abandoned villages and secret military installations.
 From the first pictures taken from World War One biplanes to the drones of today, this is the story of how Scotland dramatically transformed in just 100 years.